mantidproject/mantid/docs/source/concepts/Fitting.rst

    :alt: CostFunctionVSbob.png

-The primary problem which Mantid deals with is that of local minimization, also referred to as download minimization.
+The primary problem which Mantid deals with is that of local minimization, also referred to as downhill minimization.
 Referencing to the figure above, this corresponds either to reach target B through fitting from the value of the fitting parameter shown by the red label 1 or 2, or reach target A from the parameter position 3.
 This is the common problem in